- Eating a nutritious diet can help boost your libido and lower your risk of developing chronic health conditions that can hamper your sex life.

-While much of the lore surrounding the desire- and-performance-enhancing effects of certain foods is anecdotal, a good diet can boost libido and ensure that the equipment is working well, so to speak.
-A poor diet contributes to a host of health issues, which can often find their way into the bedroom.
-For example, erectile dysfunction is often linked to obesity and/or diabetes, both conditions that are often linked to poor diet.
+Much of the lore surrounding the desire- and performance-enhancing effects of certain foods is anecdotal.
+But a good diet can help boost your libido and ensure your body is working well.
+A poor diet can lead to a host of health issues, which may negatively effect your sex life.
+For example, erectile dysfunction is often linked to obesity and diabetes, which can be caused by a poor diet.

-In a very real sense, the brain is the most important sex organ.
+In some sense, your brain is the most important sex organ.
 Sex begins with affection, intimacy, and desire.
-Mealtime is a great time to unwind with your partner and build intimacy in a relaxed, pleasurable setting.
+Mealtime is a great time to unwind with your partner and build intimacy in a relaxed and pleasurable setting.

 - cultural differences